atsidaev/zxbus/README.md

 ## NemoBus

 <img align="right" src="https://raw.githubusercontent.com/wiki/atsidaev/zxbus/images/symbol-nemo.png" />
 De-facto standard for Russian clones since late 90s.
-The first appearence of 62-pin option was Used in KAY-1024, however, 56-pin bus with almost the same signals was used in popular Scorpion ZS-256 computer.
+The first appearence of 62-pin option was in KAY-1024, however, 56-pin bus with almost the same signals was used in popular Scorpion ZS-256 computer.
 On the contrary to the original ZX Spectrum bus, the NemoBus is made as the slot (SL-62, ISA-8 form-factor).

 ![](http://speccy.info/w/images/1/18/P1024sl2_motherboard.jpg)